 If you need to initiate a transaction and are waiting on funds to confirm, you can set your BitPay Wallet to use unconfirmed funds:

 - Open the BitPay App.

-- Tap the gear icon on the top right.
+- Tap the gear icon in the tabs bar on the bottom.

 - Scroll down and tap Advanced.